Sandy Hook

 Sandy Hook is a barrier spit in Middletown Township, Monmouth County, New Jersey, United States.
 The barrier spit, approximately 6 mi in length and varying from 0.1 to 1.0 mi wide, is located at the north end of the Jersey Shore.
 It encloses the southern entrance of Lower New York Bay south of New York City, protecting it from the open waters of the Atlantic Ocean to the east.

 The Dutch called the area "Sant Hoek", with the English "Hook" deriving from the Dutch "Hoek" (corner, angle), meaning "spit of land".
 For over three centuries mariners tasked with guiding ships across the Sandy Hook bar have been known as Sandy Hook pilots.

 Most of Sandy Hook is owned and managed by the National Park Service as the Sandy Hook Unit of Gateway National Recreation Area.

 Description

 Geologically, Sandy Hook is a large sand spit or barrier spit, the extension of a barrier peninsula along the coast of New Jersey, separated from the mainland by the estuary of the Shrewsbury River.
 On its western side, the peninsula encloses Sandy Hook Bay, a triangular arm of Raritan Bay.
 The 2,044 acre peninsula was discovered by Henry Hudson, and, historically, Sandy Hook has been a convenient anchorage for ships before proceeding into Upper New York Harbor.

 Sandy Hook is part of Middletown Township, although not contiguous with the rest of the Township.
 Because the peninsula is also federal enclave, Middletown and the federal government have a Concurrent jurisdiction.
 The community of Highlands overlooks the southern part of the hook.

 Sandy Hook is owned by the federal government.
 Most of it is managed by the National Park Service and U.S. National Park Service rangers as the Sandy Hook Unit of Gateway National Recreation Area.
 The eastern shoreline consists of public beaches: North Beach, Gunnison Beach, and South Beach.
-The southern part of the spit consists of public beaches, fishing areas.
+The southern part of the spit consists of public beaches and fishing areas.
 The peninsula's ocean-facing beaches are considered among the finest in New Jersey and are a popular destination for recreation in summer when seasonal ferries bring beachgoers from its various docking points including NYC.
 Gunnison Beach is one of the largest clothing optional beaches on the East Coast.

 Sandy Hook Lighthouse is located within the fort grounds, as is the Marine Academy of Science and Technology (MAST), a magnet high school, part of the Monmouth County Vocational School District.
 At the entrance to Fort Hancock is Guardian Park, a plaza dominated by two Nike missiles.
 Some of the buildings of Fort Hancock are closed to the public because their structural integrity in decay, and to preserve its profile for future visitors.
 A proposal was recently accepted to allow adaptive reuse of some of the buildings in Fort Hancock for private use.
 This partnership will hopefully help these historic structures to be maintained more effectively.